 - Finding your blogging niche

-- Think about a suitable domain name for your blog
+- Registering a domain name

-- Choosing WordPress plugins for your blog
+- Recommended WordPress plugins to start a blog

 Finding your blogging niche